ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 The function looks like this : ``Filter.Repeater (nbEcho:int) (decay:float) (delay:float) (sampleRate:float) (dryData:List<float>)``

-The variables inputed are :
+The variables inputted are :

 - nbEcho : The number of times the original sound gets repeated.
 - decay : Each time the sound is repeated we adjust the amplitude of the sound using this value